What are Chick tracts?

 Question: "What are Chick tracts?"

-Answer: Chick tracts are evangelical tracts produced by Chick Publications, Inc., based in Rancho Cucamonga, California (although the mailing address is in Ontario, Canada).
+Answer: Chick tracts are evangelical tracts produced by Chick Publications, Inc., based in Rancho Cucamonga, California.
 These booklet-style tracts carry attention-grabbing titles such as “A Demon’s Nightmare,” “The Execution,” “The Death Cookie,” and “Party Girl.”
 Each booklet contains a story, illustrated with cartoons, designed to grab attention and present its message in a clear, convincing manner.

 Chick Publications was founded in by Jack T. Chick, who draws the cartoons to illustrate the tracts.
 In the past 50 years, hundreds of millions of Chick tracts have been distributed.
 There are currently over 100 different tracts available, and the most popular one, “This Was Your Life!,” has been translated into nearly 100 languages.